 There are many types of samosas.
-While samosas are usually deep fried, I love making baked samosas and even samosa quesadillas with flour tortillas.
+While samosas are usually deep fried, I love making baked samosas like Samosa Pie and even samosa quesadillas with flour tortillas.
 Using puff pastry you can easily make samosas in the shape of samosa pinwheels, a party ready pull apart samosa wreath or even filled with jalapeno cheddar potato filling!

 How to make samosa dipping sauce / Samosa chutney

 Chutneys are made with a main flavor ingredient just a few Indian spices that give authentic flavor.

 Samosa Chutney Recipes / Samosa Sauce Recipes

 1. Mint Cilantro Chutney